"Behold, I am coming quickly! Blessed is he who keeps the words of the prophecy of this book."

 Daniel 7:9-10 - I watched till thrones were put in place, and the Ancient of Days was seated; His garment was white as snow, and the hair of His head was like pure wool.
 His throne was a fiery flame, its wheels a burning fire; a fiery stream issued and came forth from before Him.
 A thousand thousands ministered to Him; ten thousand times ten thousand stood before Him.
 The court was seated, and the books were opened.

-As the flood encircled Earth, a full rainbow encircles God's throne in Heaven.
+As the flood encircled the earth, a full rainbow encircles God's throne in Heaven.
 The rainbow is a sign of the covenant that God made with the earth, that He would never destroy all flesh with a flood again:

 Genesis 9:13-17 - "I set My rainbow in the cloud, and it shall be for the sign of the covenant between Me and the earth.
 It shall be, when I bring a cloud over the earth, that the rainbow shall be seen in the cloud; and I will remember My covenant which is between Me and you and every living creature of all flesh; the waters shall never again become a flood to destroy all flesh.
 The rainbow shall be in the cloud, and I will look on it to remember the everlasting covenant between God and every living creature of all flesh that is on the earth."
 And God said to Noah, "This is the sign of the covenant which I have established between Me and all flesh that is on the earth."